rancher/rancher-docs/docs/api/workflows/users.md

 EOF
 ```

-After the plaintext password is submitted, the Rancher webhook automatically hashes it, transforming the Secret's content:
+After the plaintext password is submitted, the Rancher webhook automatically hashes it, replacing the Secret's content
+and ensuring that the plaintext password is never stored:

 ```yaml
 apiVersion: v1